lucky-sideburn/Generic-Distro-ToolK1t/README.txt

 What is GDT?
 ------------
-The *Generic Distro Toolkit (GDT)* is a cutting-edge project under the **Garanti Del Talento** initiative.
+The Generic Distro Toolkit (GDT) is a e project under the Garanti Del Talento (https://garantideltalento.it) initiative.
 It empowers you to craft your own custom GNU/Linux distro from scratch using the power of:

   - Linux From Scratch (LFS): https://www.linuxfromscratch.org/